mrkjstnyap/cmj-inkwell.github.io/_posts/23-10-29-reliable_future_technology_enabled_learning_obsidian.md

 <p></p>

-To better differentiate and simplify the terms, we will be differentiating **note taking** from **note making**.
+We will be differentiating between **note taking** from **note making**.
 Note taking is an activity for verbatim recording of information without any transformation or changes to the information that is being received (i.e., simply copying a text).
 In contrast, **note making** is an activity that requires putting in executive attention or cognitive effort by carefully evaluating, synthesizing, and summarizing information that has been received and/or is being actively received.
 Like any relationship, it needs effort to ***make it work***.

 There are various methods such as the Cornell note taking system, outlining, Zettelkasten, mind mapping, or simply just annotating printouts.
 These methods serve different purposes, yet whether these note making strategies translate well when using our devices such as laptops and smartphones versus pen and paper writing is still largely up for discussion.